 Not to mention the numerous allusions to William Butler Yeats that the lads chuck into their songs and performances rather frequently.
 Article on the subject here.

 The "sad astronaut" face on the cover of Zooropa was apparently meant to represent a hoax story about a Soviet cosmonaut who had been left floating in orbit for weeks after the USSR collapsed, and the back cover includes images of Lenin, Mussolini and Nicolae Ceaușescu.

 Step Up to the Microphone: Beyond his usual backing vocal duties, The Edge has sung lead vocals on "Van Diemen's Land" (from Rattle and Hum), "Numb" (from Zooropa) and "Corpse (These Chains Are Way Too Long)" (from the Passengers album), the first two verses of "Seconds" (from War), and shares lead vocals with Bono on the verses of "Discothèque" (from Pop).
-Adam Clayton provided vocals on "Endless Deep", a WarB-Side, and also performed a Spoken Word verse on "Your Blue Room" (from the Passengers album), making Larry the only U2 member to never have done vocals, although he does sing backup vocals with Bono on "Numb".
+Adam Clayton sang lead vocals on "Endless Deep", the B-side to "Sunday Bloody Sunday", and also performed a Spoken Word verse on "Your Blue Room" (from the Passengers album), making Larry the only U2 member to never have done lead vocals, although he does sing the occasional backing vocals.

 Take That: A classic one at the beginning of Rattle and Hum.
 Bono introduces U2's cover of "Helter Skelter" by shouting at the audience, "This is a song Charles Manson stole from The Beatles.
 We're stealing it back!"

 Title Track: October, Zooropa, No Line on the Horizon and The Unforgettable Fire, the only times they've had an actual title track, as opposed to an Album Title Drop.